SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/edit-card-layout.md

 ---
 uid: screen-edit-card
 title: Edit the layout of a card
-description: How to edit the layout of a card using the Screen Designer in Settings and maintenance.
+description: How to edit the layout of a main card using the Screen Designer in Settings and maintenance.
 author: Bergfrid Dias
 so.date: 10.11.2022
 keywords: ui, screen, customization